 17. Koteshwar Mahadev

 Koteshwar Mahadev Temple is located at a favorable distance of km from Rudraprayag town.
-This is one of the best Shiva temples in Uttarakhand.
+This is one of the famous Shiva temples in Uttarakhand.
 According to Hindu belief, this is the place where Lord Shiva meditated to get rid of Bhasmasura, an asura who had the power to burn a person at the touch of his hand.

 18. Tapkeshwar Mahadev